iancwwong/vcf2matrix/README.md

 * Possible optimisations:
 	- Using 'char *' instead of 'string' throughout program
 	- Faster method of string tokenisation / splitting (therefore processing)
+	- Check that there are no redundant mallocs of strings
 	- Read: using something other than ifstream, eg mmap
+	- Set higher priority to process

 * Todo:
 	- Parser should generate the subfiles in another directory (eg "temp")